Equidistribution in the space of 3-lattices and Dirichlet-improvable vectors on planar lines: Introduction

 We remark that \Cref{thm:main_thm_average} and \Cref{thm:main_thm_Dirichlet} sharpen the main results of Shi and Weiss \cite{SW17}.
-More precisely, it was shown in \cite{SW17} that the \emph{averages} of $g_t$-translates of $\lambda_{a,b}$ get {equidistributed} in $X$ if the line $\{y = ax+b\}$ contains a badly approximable vector; a condition which is strictly stronger than $(a,b)\notin \Wtwoo$.
-Our results give sharp conditions of non-escape of mass and equidistribution for not only averages, but also pure translates (which was not considered in \cite{SW17}).
+More precisely, it was shown in \cite{SW17} that the \emph{averages} of $g_t$-translates of $\lambda_{a,b}$ get {equidistributed} in $X$ if the line $\{y = ax+b\}$ contains a badly approximable vector.
+By Remark~\ref{subsec:badly} below, this condition implies in particular that $(a,b)\notin \Wtwooo$, and so $(a,b)\notin\Wtwoo$.
+Our results give sharp conditions of non-escape of mass and equidistribution for not only averages, but also pure translates which was not considered in \cite{SW17}.
 This is why we are able to prove the much stronger \Cref{thm:main_thm_Dirichlet}.